-On May 10, 2007, the Company converted to a REIT.
-Management and the Board of Directors of the Company concluded that the Company's conversion to the REIT was an optimal strategy to maximize value for shareholders.
-The resulting trust structure creates a favourable platform for growth and development of the business of Charter, and provides a vehicle to deliver cash flow from the business to unitholders in a tax-efficient manner.
-In furtherance of these objectives of growing and developing the business of Charter, on July 3, 2007 Charter filed a preliminary prospectus in connection with a marketed offering of units to raise proceeds of between \$55 million and \$60 million.
-The REIT raised \$46.1 million with closing expected on August 9, 2007.
+In order to achieve the objectives of growing and developing the business of Charter, on July 3, 2007 Charter filed a preliminary prospectus in connection with a marketed offering of units to raise proceeds of between \$55,000,000 and \$60,000,000.
+The REIT raised a total of \$50,873,396.
 This was Charter's first significant equity raise.
 The REIT set out several objectives for the Offering as follows: (1) to create liquidity and a market for the units; (2) to set a distribution yield for investors; (3) to raise sufficient funds to de-lever the balance sheet by repaying debt; and (4) to raise sufficient funds to create acquisition capacity that will allow the REIT to grow before having to come back and raise further equity and dilute unitholders' interests.
 Given the weak state of the North American equity markets in July, partly driven by sub-prime lending concerns in the U.S., the REIT's marketing efforts vis-à-vis the Offering were hampered.
 In spite of this, the REIT is pleased to have been able to complete the Offering and thereby achieve the objectives originally set out for the Offering.
 However, the REIT did have to make some adjustments to the Offering as a result of the poor equity market conditions.
 First, the REIT amended the offering price from \$4.50 to \$3.45.
 Second, the distribution to unitholders has been set at 31.04 cents per unit per annum, or the equivalent of 9% on the issue price - at the high end of the marketing range.
-Finally, the REIT was only able to raise \$46.1 million instead of \$55 million to \$60 million as originally contemplated, which would have given the REIT more acquisition capacity and an ability to further de-lever the balance sheet.
-Notwithstanding, the REIT believes that it has a viable business model and a platform on which to grow and further achieve its objectives for unitholders.
+Finally, the REIT was only able to raise \$50,873,396 instead of \$55,000,000 to \$60,000,000 as originally contemplated, which would have given the REIT more acquisition capacity and an ability to further de-lever the balance sheet.
+Notwithstanding this, the REIT believes that it has a viable business model and a platform on which to grow and further achieve its objectives for unitholders.

-The REIT will use the net proceeds from the Offering to pay for the Cornwall Square acquisition and to partially repay indebtedness on its Bridge Facilities (subject to a 30-day notice period).
-Any amounts remaining outstanding on the Bridge Facilities following the application of the proceeds of the Offering and the over-allotment option will be repaid with amounts drawn down on the Acquisition Facility.
-This will leave the REIT with a debt-to-gross book value ratio of approximately 40% (with debt-to-gross book value defined as the gross principal amount of debt divided by total assets plus accumulated depreciation and amortization) and a large portion of the Acquisition Facility available to the REIT.
-Assuming the REIT can finance acquisitions with first mortgages representing between 65% and 75% of the purchase price, the REIT is left with acquisition capacity of approximately \$65 million to \$90 million while still keeping its debt-togross book value ratio under 75%.
-It is anticipated that the REIT will operate with a debt-togross book value ratio of between 65% and 75%.
+At the end of the third quarter, the REIT has a debt-to-gross book value ratio of approximately 36.5% (with debt-to-gross book value defined as the gross principal amount of debt divided by total assets plus accumulated depreciation and amortization) and at the date of this MD&A, approximately \$24,500,000 of the Acquisition Facility is available to the REIT (prior to accounting for the Châteauguay property acquisition previously mentioned).
+Assuming the REIT can finance acquisitions with first mortgages representing between 65% and 70% of the purchase price, the REIT is left with acquisition capacity of approximately \$70,000,000 to \$82,000,000 while still keeping its debt-to-gross book value ratio under 70%.
+It is anticipated that the REIT will operate with a debt-to-gross book value ratio of between 65% and 75%.
 Over time, as the REIT's asset base grows, its debt-to-gross book value is expected to decrease to approximately 65% or lower.
-Initially the REIT intends to pay distributions in excess of FFO and will fund the excess using its Acquisition Facility.
-However, over time with additional acquisitions, it is expected that the REIT's cash distributions as a percentage of FFO will decline.
+Currently the REIT is paying distributions in excess of operating cash flow and

+FFO and has funded and will fund the excess using its Acquisition Facility.
+However, over time with additional acquisitions, it is expected that the REIT's cash distributions as a percentage of both operating cash flow and FFO will decline.